apache/hudi/website/docs/quick-start-guide.md

 The *default build* Spark version indicates that it is used to build the `hudi-spark3-bundle`.

 :::note
+In 0.12.0, we introduce the experimental support for Spark 3.3.0.
 In 0.11.0, there are changes on using Spark bundles, please refer to [0.11.0 release notes](https://hudi.apache.org/releases/release-0.11.0/#spark-versions-and-bundles) for detailed instructions.